asheroto/Registry-Jumper/README.md

 ### Installation

-> [!IMPORTANT]
-> This is a new extension and was just recently submitted to the Chrome Web Store.
-It may take a few days for it to be approved and publicly accessible.

 Users can install Registry Jumper from the [Chrome Web Store](https://chromewebstore.google.com/detail/registry-jumper/oeclndhlgfilojjhmciifnjopekeieei) or by manually installing the CRX file from releases.
 We recommend using the Chrome Web Store link because it will automatically update the extension.

 ### Setup